-This article outlines some of the most common pitfalls to avoid in order to implement a successful and long lasting search solution.
+This article outlines some of the most common pitfalls to avoid so you can implement a successful and long-lasting search solution.

 You should always take time to select the most appropriate connector when creating a source to index content from a given repository.
-You should use a generic connector (such as Sitemap or Web) only if no specific connector is available for a system from which you want to index content (see Select Appropriate Connectors).
+You should only use a generic connector (such as Sitemap or Web) if no specific connector is available for a system from which you want to index content.

 Rather than using a Web source to index content from a Confluence site, you should configure a Confluence source, which offers better indexing performance and flexibility for this type of content.

-Web sources offer no incremental refresh mechanism, and are limited to crawling up to one page per second by default (see Add or Edit a Web Source).
-If you must use a generic source type to index web-accessible content, consider using a Sitemap source instead, as it offers better indexing and updating performance for this type of content (see Add or Edit a Sitemap Source).
+Web sources offer no incremental refresh mechanism, and are limited to crawling up to one page per second by default.
+If you must use a generic source type to index web-accessible content, consider using a Sitemap source instead, as it offers better indexing and updating performance for this type of content.

-In any case, you should typically leverage the web scraping feature of your Sitemap and Web sources to avoid indexing irrelevant item content, such as page headers and footers (see Web Scraping Configuration).
+In any case, you should typically leverage the web scraping feature of your Sitemap and Web sources to avoid indexing irrelevant item content, such as page headers and footers.

-When using the Push API, it is possible to push one item at a time (see Push API).
+When using the Push API, it’s possible to push one item at a time.
 This is inefficient, as individual Push API calls require more processing time and resources than batch calls.
 Moreover, each Push API call you make counts against the monthly quota allowed for your license.
-Unless you merely want to update a single item or security identity, use batch calls (see Managing Batches of Items in a Push Source and Managing Batches of Security Identities).
+Unless you merely want to update a single item or security identity, use batch calls (see Manage batches of items in a Push source and Manage batches of security identities).

-Exposing an API key which can only be used to log usage analytics events and execute queries anonymously is acceptable under specific circumstances (see Public API Key Authentication Scenario).
-However, you must never expose an API key with the impersonate privilege in client-side code; otherwise, anyone could use that key to generate search tokens impersonating other users, thus gaining illegitimate access to all secured content across your index.
+Exposing an API key which can only be used to log UA events and execute queries anonymously is acceptable under specific circumstances.
+However, you must never expose an API key with the impersonate privilege in client-side code; otherwise, anyone could use that key to generate search tokens impersonating other users, therefore gaining illegitimate access to all content from sources that index permissions across your index.

 A search interface may allow end users to query various types of content originating from many sources.
 One common design mistake is to render many search boxes (e.g., one for each type of content).
 More often than not, this results in an extremely confusing end-user experience.
 Therefore, a search interface should only have a single search box from which end users can input all of their queries.

-You may be tempted to automatically enforce a specific filter expression (e.g., by pre-selecting a certain tab, or certain facet values) whenever an end user navigates to your search interface, however, doing so is typically ill-advised.
+You may be tempted to automatically enforce a specific filter expression (e.g., by pre-selecting a certain tab, or certain facet values) whenever an end user navigates to your search interface.
+However, doing so is typically ill-advised.
 You should regularly inspect usage analytics reports to monitor how end users are interacting with your search experience.
-If you find that many end users are using the same filters, there might be a relevance issue in your index; you may then want to consider demoting or removing irrelevant items.
+Many end users all using the same filters might indicate a relevance issue in your index.
+In this case, you may want to consider demoting or removing irrelevant items.

 AND operation on a standard facet instead.

-You may want a simple search-driven list in your search interface that displays, for example, relevant and/or popular items in your index.
-While this could be done using a query that is triggered every time the page is loaded, doing so is a bad practice as your queries per month (QPM) would suffer.
-It is much better to use persistent queries for data that does not need to be frequently updated, as persistent queries do not have any affect on your QPM (see Understanding Persistent Queries).
+You may want a search-driven list in your search interface that displays, for example, relevant or popular items in your index.
+While this could be done using a query that’s triggered every time the page is loaded, doing so is a bad practice as your queries per month (QPM) would suffer.

 Using wildcards inside of keywords to expand the basic query expression (